-Mammograms are an important part of preventative health care for women.
+Mammograms are an important part of preventive health care for women.
 This breast exam helps women regularly monitor their breast health and be proactive in identifying any potential concerns.
 Complete Women’s Care of Alabama provides baseline, screening and diagnostic mammograms at our Alabaster and Birmingham locations.

 Our breast health specialists provide routine mammograms for women in all stages of life — in a manner which is calm, comfortable and informative.
 We use state-of-the-art equipment to ensure we consistently provide the best quality of care.